 Let your imagination run wild when it comes to planning a new room in your loft – because it often becomes the most popular room of the house.
 We have had clients who have created home offices, bedroom suites, bathroom suites, entertainment rooms and even libraries in their loft spaces.
 Have you ever wanted to have a games room with tv and music centre?
 Do you want to create a dream office where you can get complete peace and quite?
 Would you like a bedroom with ensuite bathroom and walk in wardrobe?
 We have designers would will help you get the best space for your budget.

-What are the most common types of loft conversion?
+What are the most common types of loft extension?

 There are a three main types of dormers Flat roof dormers – these are the least attractive due to their flat appearance.
 Gable fronted dormers – these have two sloped sides and are more aesthetically pleasing.
 Hipped roof dormers.

-Velux loft conversions are also very popular, as it is often the most straight forward roofing project if you already have ample space in your roof.
-These kind of conversions involve installing Velux windows into the existing slopes and does not require any planning permission either.
+Velux loft extensions are also very popular, as it is often the most straight forward roofing project if you already have ample space in your roof.
+These kind of extensions involve installing Velux windows into the existing slopes and does not require any planning permission either.

-What are the requirements for a standard London loft conversion?
+What are the requirements for a standard London loft extension?